resetroot99/resynciq-compliance-engine/README.md

 # ReSyncIQ Compliance Engine

-Project archived.
+⚠️ **PROJECT ARCHIVED** ⚠️

+This project is no longer actively maintained.
 For support or refund inquiries:

-Contact:
+**Contact:**
-Email: team@thecrashco.com
+- Email: team@thecrashco.com
-Phone: 626-474-2012
+- Phone: 626-474-2012

+**Address:**
 The Crash Co.
 2020 S Brea Canyon Rd
 Diamond Bar, CA 91765
 USA

+---

+## Historical Documentation

+The documentation below is preserved for reference purposes but is no longer actively maintained.

 ## Revolutionizing DRP Program Management with AI